WordPress/openverse-catalog/DEPLOYMENT.md

 This instance is hosted on AWS using [RDS](https://aws.amazon.com/rds/).
 The instance can be accessed using [`pgcli`](https://www.pgcli.com/) or a similar client with the jumphost defined in the infrastructure repository.
+For more information on this process see the [documentation on connecting to the jumphost](https://github.com/WordPress/openverse-infrastructure/blob/main/docs/CONNECTING-TO-JUMPHOST.md) (note that you will need additional access to view this document, please reach out to the maintainers if you're interested).

 ## Migrations